 Read More: Best Movie Cameos of All Time

 6. Only Lovers Left Alive (2013)

-Jim Jarmusch’s film is deep dive down rock-and-roll and hippy nostalgia and into his own unique film sensibilities.
+Jim Jarmusch’s modern vampire classic is a journey into his own unique film sensibilities.
 This film is as funny as it is melancholic.
 The two lovers, Adam and Eve, are vampires.
-They are awesome—way above the average depravity of mortal humanity and are utterly bored of their almost pin-perfect, unending existence.The harmony of their love is however disturbed when Eve’s out-of-control younger sister enters their lives.
-The actors, with their effortless charm and style, Tom Hiddlestone as Adam and Tilda Swinton as Eve, are enough by themselves to make you watch this film.
-But you get a lot more if you do, in Jarmusch’s glacial, atmospheric style, and knack for crafting verbal interactions that make sparks fly.
+They are way above the average depravity of mortal humanity and are utterly bored of their almost pin-perfect, unending existence.The harmony of their love is however disturbed when Eve’s out-of-control younger sister enters their lives.
+Tom Hiddleston as Adam and Tilda Swinton as Eve deliver impeccable performances.
+It’s a truly nostalgic, romantic mood piece!

 Read More: Best Psychedelic Movies of All Time

 Taking you back to the 80s is this remarkable film, set in the Swedish suburb of Blackeberg, in 1982.
 It tells a coming-of-age story, featuring two 12-year-olds.
 One is haunted by the bullies at school, and the other by something a lot more sinister — she is a vampire who needs to feed on human blood.
 The pair befriend each other.
 The boy soon grows to love the vampire, but can his love outmatch his fear?
 This is a film that takes itself and vampires very seriously.
 It is a faithful, unsettling portrayal of the darkness that exists in our world, told through the medium of two sweet, tenderhearted but damaged children.

 Read More: Best Rags to Riches Movies of All Time